Chart Color Schemes

 Educational attainment in Happy Valley aligns closely with national averages, showing typical qualification patterns and performance metrics

-Educational qualifications in Happy Valley trail regional benchmarks; 21.2% of residents aged 15+ hold university degrees compared to 30.4% in Australia.
+Educational qualifications in Happy Valley trail regional benchmarks with 21.2% of residents aged 15+ holding university degrees compared to 30.4% nationally as of 2021 data.
 This gap indicates potential for educational development and skills enhancement.
 Bachelor degrees are the most common at 15.0%, followed by postgraduate qualifications (3.4%) and graduate diplomas (2.8%).
-Trade and technical skills are prominent, with 40.4% of residents aged 15+ holding vocational credentials - advanced diplomas (11.8%) and certificates (28.6%).
+Trade and technical skills are prominent, with 40.4% of residents aged 15+ holding vocational credentials – advanced diplomas (11.8%) and certificates (28.6%).

-Educational participation is high, with 25.0% of residents currently enrolled in formal education, including 9.6% in primary education, 6.3% in secondary education, and 4.2% pursuing tertiary education.
-Educational provision includes Happy Valley Primary School and Braeview School, collectively serving 693 students; these schools demonstrate typical Australian school conditions (ICSEA: 1028) with balanced educational opportunities.
-Both schools focus exclusively on primary education, with secondary options available in surrounding areas.
-Limited local school capacity (4.8 places per 100 residents vs 13.6 regionally) means many families travel to nearby areas for schooling.
+Educational participation is high at 25.0%, including 9.6% in primary education, 6.3% in secondary education, and 4.2% pursuing tertiary education as of the latest statistics.
+Educational provision includes Happy Valley Primary School and Braeview School, serving a total of 693 students with typical Australian school conditions (ICSEA: 1028) and balanced educational opportunities.
+Both schools focus exclusively on primary education, with secondary options available in nearby areas due to limited local capacity (4.8 places per 100 residents compared to the regional average of 13.6).

 Frequently Asked Questions - Education